kasishsaha533-byte/OIBSIP/Java-Task2-NumberGuessingGame/README.md

 The Number Guessing Game is a Java console-based game where the computer generates a random number and the player tries to guess it.

-After each guess, the player receives a hint indicating whether the guess is too high or too low.
+After each guess, the game provides a hint indicating whether the guessed number is too high or too low.
 The game continues until the player guesses the correct number or reaches the maximum number of attempts.

 ## Features

 * Random number generation
 * Easy, Medium, and Hard difficulty levels
-* Attempt limits for each difficulty
+* Different number ranges and attempt limits
 * Too High and Too Low hints
 * Correct answer notification
 * Attempt counter
+* Invalid input handling
+* Correct number revealed when the player loses
 * Play Again option
 * Multiple round support
-* Round and score summary
+* Round results summary
-* Invalid input handling
-* Correct number revealed when the player loses

 ## Difficulty Levels